mayjorb/gozulla/README.txt

 name from Footheme, then read on.

 1. Copy this entire theme and change the name of the folder.
-Currently the name of the folder is "gozulla", so you might choose "bartheme".
+Currently the name of the folder is "footheme", so you might choose "bartheme".
 In the next step we will use this name for the info file so this is very important because as far as Drupal is concerned the name of the info file is the "machine name" of your theme.
 Don't use spaces or any punctuation other than underscores.
 E.g "bar_theme" is OK, but "bar theme" is not OK.

-2. gozulla.info - first rename this file to match the folder name you chose in step one.
+2. footheme.info - first rename this file to match the folder name you chose in step one.
 Next you can change the "name", "description" and "version" to whatever you want.
 Then you need to copy and paste in some stuff from your base themes info file - the "regions list" and "theme settings list" from your chosen base theme.
 The ones there now are from Corolla so just replace them.
 If you're